dtaco/web-guided-project-react-router/README.md

 ## Running this project

 - Clone the repository.
-- Navigate into the project folder.
+- Navigate into the prnpm startoject folder.
 - Run `npm i` to download the dependencies listed in the `package.json`.
 - Run `npm start` to compile the React project and spin up the app at `http://localhost:3000`.